phoenixr-codes/mcstructure/README.md

 "Minecraft" refers to the edition of Minecraft that is also known as the "Bedrock Edition"._

-_Features that this library provide are only useful for the above named edition of Minecraft._
+_Features that this library provides are only useful for the above named edition of Minecraft._

 > [!WARNING]